 If you speak positively about yourself, your daughter will start to identify that behavior as "normal" and, in turn, do the same.
 She won't be as negative about herself as the media teaches her to be, because she sees her mother do the opposite on a regular, daily basis.
 She won't look for, pick out or chastise her flaws, and will see that her body is not only worth being confident about, but worth praise and adoration.

 There's Nothing Wrong With Taking Pictures Of Yourself (And Liking Them!)

 Say what you will about the selfie culture, but I, for one, think it's wonderful.
 Self-love is vital for everyone, but especially women, who are constantly told that hating how they look makes them more "down to earth" or "likable."
 Take pictures with your toddler.
 Have fun making silly faces and serious faces and adorable faces.
 Take all the pictures and then go back through them, laughing and stating compliments and telling your daughter that you love seeing her happy.

 How To Wear What Feels Comfortable...

-According to Psychology Today, the clothes we wear and wardrobe choices we make are one of the most important ways we express ourselves.
+Psychology Today, the clothes we wear and wardrobe choices we make are one of the most important ways we express ourselves.
 Wear whatever expresses who you are and you are comfortable in.
 It's an extended part of your personality and should never be traded for "what everyone else is wearing."

 This can be as easy as letting your daughter pick out what she wants to wear, and then complimenting her on her choice.